Managing studies

 Once your study is approved, it is not automatically live and collecting data.
 Researchers with appropriate permissions can independently start/pause data collection at will; however, if any changes are made to the study it will be automatically rejected and will require re-approval.

-Studies can only be submitted for approval once the associated Lab is approved to test on Lookit.
-If your Lab is not yet approved, for instance if you are using the Sandbox lab to try Lookit out, you will see a message like this:
+Studies can only be submitted for approval once the associated Lab is approved to test on CHS.
+If your Lab is not yet approved, for instance if you are using the Sandbox lab to try CHS out, you will see a message like this:

 Study rejected status displayed without option to edit